ncsa/puppet-profile_memtest/README.md

   ^mgtest0[1-5] 15000
 ```

-Define `profile_memtest::stream_path` if STREAM is not located in "/var/spool/slurmd/mom_priv/bin/stream"
+If STREAM is not located in the default installation path (/var/spool/slurmd/mom_priv/bin/stream), define `profile_memtest::stream_path`.

 The profile will create two files in /root/scripts/
-- `memtest_script` This is the executable that you can run
+- `memtest_script` The executable that you can run
-- `memtest_table` This is what the executable will reference
+- `memtest_table`  The reference table for desired STREAM performances

-A successful run will not create any output.
-Use -v flag for verbose mode (displays output to screen).
+A successful run will not display any output.
+Use the `-v` flag for verbose mode to display output to screen.

 ## Dependencies